Notice!

 1738 ohm 1.31 Volt

-one word of caution, to keep the Mosfet Drain to Source from going wildly out of spec, wire up the diode bridge DB1, its filter cap C5 and the cluster of LEDs from a Lights of America LED lamp bulb to serve as a 52 volt limiting clamp, that might protect the Mosfets while you're experimenting.
+One word of caution, to keep the MOSFET drain to source from going wildly out of spec, wire up the diode bridge DB1, its filter cap C5 and the cluster of LEDs from a Lights of America LED lamp bulb to serve as a 52 volt limiting clamp, to protect the MOSFETS while you're experimenting.

-The Power MOSFETs Q3 and Q4 are very special in one very important way, when they get a gate signal to turn on, they turn on very hard, the ones I selected came out of a modern design switching type UPS unit, one that first jacks the 12 volt gel cell battery up to about 170 volts RF, then rectifies it to DC, and then using a low frequency, 60 Hz switching bridge-amp chops it up into a modified AC Square wave that approximates a sin wave by resting at Zero about half the time, and shooting up to a plus 170 volts then back to zero for a while, and down to a negative 170 volts for a while and finally back to Zero to complete one cycle.
-The MOSFETs that takes that 12 volts DC, and drive the primary winding of the RF Ferrite transformer, were fused at 45 amperes, to do that efficiently they had to have a rather low on resistance and they ever, they sport an rds-on resistance of a mere 8 milliohms!
-I know, I looked up the data sheet on the internet.
-Sure you could buy them, but why, when there so close at hand.
-As for things like Gate to Source voltage being exceeded, the mere handling of these devices can generate enough static electricity to permanently damage them, I wrap bare wire wrap wire around all three pins while unsoldering them from the UPS circuit board, and then I solder a 5.1 volt zener diode across the Gate, and Source leads before removing the wire wrap wire.
-A Vz (zener voltage) of 5.1 Volts is not written in stone most power mosfets have Gate to Source of 10 volts or better, leaving lots of wiggle room for the selection of a zener diode.
-Nor would you want to go much lower than 5.1 volts as you are just a couple of volts away from starving off the Gate voltage, preventing the Mosfet from completely turning on.
+The Power MOSFETS Q3 and Q4 are very special in one very important way, when they get a gate signal to turn on, they turn on very hard, the ones I selected came out of a modern design switching type UPS unit, one that first jacks the 12 volt gel cell battery up to about 170 volts RF, then rectifies it to DC, and then using a low frequency, 60 Hz switching bridge-amp, chops it up into a modified AC square wave that approximates a sine wave by resting at zero about half the time, and shooting up to a plus 170 volts then back to zero for a while, and down to a negative 170 volts for a while and finally back to zero to complete one cycle.
+The MOSFETS that were powered by a 12 volt DC source to drive the primary winding of the RF Ferrite transformer, were fused at 45 amperes.
+To do that efficiently they had to have a rather low on resistance and do they ever, they sport an rds-on resistance of a mere 8 milliohms!
+I know, I looked up the data sheet on the Internet.
+Sure you could buy them, but why, when they're so close at hand.
+As for things like gate to source voltage being exceeded, the mere handling of these devices can generate enough static electricity to permanently damage them, I wrapped bare wire wrap wire around all three pins while unsoldering them from the UPS circuit board, and then I soldered a 5.1 volt zener diode across the gate, and source leads before removing the wire wrap wire.
+A Vz (zener voltage) of 5.1 volts is not written in stone.
+Most power MOSFETS have gate to source of 10 volts or better, leaving lots of wiggle room for the selection of a zener diode.
+Nor would you want to go much lower than 5.1 volts as you are just a couple of volts away from starving off the gate voltage, preventing the MOSFET from completely turning on.
 The rest of the voltages, wattages and the like almost have to be within spec, after all we're operating this thing on a single flashlight battery.
-One thing I probably should mention though, the Gate to drain capacatance inherent in the device is probably much larger than you would expect, how else do you think they get the tremendously low rds-on resistance?
-By making the fet in much the same way you make an integrated circuit, they wire thousands of the little buggers up in a three wire parallel circuit.
+One thing I probably should mention though, the gate to drain capacitance inherent in the device is probably much larger than you would expect, how else do you think they get the tremendously low rds-on resistance?
+By making the FET in much the same way you make an integrated circuit, they wire thousands of the little buggers up in a three wire parallel circuit.

-The large Ferrite transformer needs some discussion, first of all there are essentially two types of what most folks think of as Ferrite.
+The large ferrite transformer needs some discussion. first of all there are essentially two types of what most folks think of as ferrites.
 It's one of those words that gets misused a lot.
-A true Ferrite, the magnetic core, is actially a solidstate material, though not manufactured to a purity anywhere near a solidstate device such as a transistor, they are a large single metallic crystal.
-The other type of material frequently used in these types of coils, and transformers is ceramic powered Iron.
+A true ferrite, the magnetic core, is actually a solid state material, though not manufactured to a purity anywhere near a solid state device such as a transistor, they are a large single metallic crystal.
+The other type of material frequently used in these types of coils and transformers is ceramic powered iron.
 I used to make transformers for a living, (note it's not that glamorous) still I learned a lot, one item in particular is the whole notion of what a magnetic gap is, or does.
-An AC transformer is made without any gap at all, yeilding the smallest effective AC transformer possible, add even a small gap, and the Core material requirement goes up alarmingly, and with a larger core, you also need longer, fatter wire to do the same job.
+An AC transformer is made without any gap at all, yielding the smallest effective AC transformer possible, add even a small gap, and the Core material requirement goes up alarmingly, and with a larger core, you also need longer, fatter wire to do the same job.
 However, the slightest bit of DC mixed into the AC, just two, or three percent will paralyze and cripple flux changing capabilities of your Core.
 Yet there are times when you need a transformer to do just that, a Flyback circuit for instance.
 Briefly what a flyback is, is this: you pump current into an inductor, or transformer, and then suddenly, and completely, open the circuit, the result is that all of that stored energy is dumped suddenly, the voltage often called back-voltage jumps to many tens of times the applied voltage.
-Examples of such a transformer is second anode powersupply in an old fashioned television set, think mean nasty high voltage Picture Tube here, another example is the simpler approach to firing a spark plug in an internal combustion engine, points close to charge the ignition coil, and a cam lobe in the distributor opens the points, while a condenser (capacitor) slightly delays the collapse of the magnetic field enabling the points to open in time to get open before the inductor can jump the now ever widening gap between the points.
-So a gap is a tradeoff you're trading away performance, per unit physical size, for the ability to store energy without magnetically saturating, (paralyzing) the magnetic core material.
-When it comes to Ferrites, I won't say that gapping them isn't done, but it's difficult to get reliably repeatable results, due in part to the small sizes of gaps involved.
+Examples of such a transformer is the second anode power supply in an old fashioned television set, think mean nasty high voltage Picture Tube here.
+Another example is the simpler approach to firing a spark plug in an internal combustion engine: Points close to charge the ignition coil, and a cam lobe in the distributor opens the points, while a condenser (capacitor) slightly delays the collapse of the magnetic field enabling the points time to get open before the inductor can jump the now ever-widening gap between the points.
+So a magnetic gap is a trade off.
+You're trading away performance, per unit physical size, for the ability to store energy without magnetically saturating (paralyzing) the magnetic core material.
+When it comes to True Ferrites, I won't say that gapping them isn't done, but it's difficult to get reliably repeatable results, due in part to the small sizes of gaps involved.
 What is often done instead is to select a different material.
 The oldest most widely used material is Ceramic Powered Iron, this is obviously not a true Ferrite but since then some Ferrites have been employed.
-They refer to this as a distributed gap and often a single transistor, fet, or whatever is switching on and off the current, in the design of the device you've cannibalized the transformer from.
-On the other hand if you look closely at a device designed for use with a true Ferrite you will notice a striking difference. either there is a complementing transistor on the other leg of a center tapped winding, or a pair of transistors wired in totempole fashion, and often just to make absolutely sure no DC bias accumulates, they've decoupled any DC with a series wired capacitor.
+They refer to this as a distributed gap and often a single transistor, FET, or whatever is switching on and off the current in the design of the device you've cannibalized the transformer from.
+On the other hand if you look closely at a device designed for use with a true Ferrite you will notice a striking difference.
+Either there is a complementing transistor on the other leg of a center tapped winding, or a pair of transistors wired in totem pole fashion, and often just to make absolutely sure no DC bias accumulates, they've decoupled any DC with a series wired capacitor.
 So pay attention to what you take your transformers out of, what kind of driving circuitry was in use, maybe you might even bin them differently.
 You often find Flyback Powdered Iron types in small power supplies, 50 watts or less, and AC driven True Ferrites in PC power supplies, developing 150 watts or more.
-The last major configuration is the same type that I used in this LED flashlight design, a center tapped push pull circuit, that if the duty cycle is balanced, there is very little net DC biasing the magnetic core.
+The last major configuration is the same type that I used in this LED flashlight design, a center tapped push-pull circuit, that if the duty cycle is balanced, there is very little net DC biasing the magnetic core.
 The fact that you can paralyze a magnetic core, by providing a small amount of DC can be used as an amplifying device.

 Making an enclosure

-I needed some thing I could use as a protective cover for the LEDs, something that was strong, yet flexible enough to avoid being shattered on impact.
+I needed something I could use as a protective cover for the LEDs, something that was strong, yet flexible enough to avoid being shattered on impact.
 I settled on an unusually thick walled mouth wash measuring cup.
-It had to be cut off, and the bottom edge flaired out a bit to facilitate its being mounted.
+It had to be cut off, and the bottom edge flared out a bit to facilitate mounting.

-I once said of Dremel tools in the Tool Abuse section of this webpage if memory serves me right, that It's one of those tools you'll wonder how you ever got along without.
+I once said of Dremel tools in the Tool Abuse section of this webpage, that it's one of those tools you'll wonder how you ever got along without.

-Using a Dremmel Drill Press with an abrasive fiber cutoff wheel and the vertical axis locked at a carefully chosen height, the dremel motor set to a relatively low speed, gently twirl the work piece, in this case a clear plastic mouth wash measuring cup, such that a very small amount of cutting is done, in quarter turn increments.
-Each full rotation of the work piece, the fiber-stone cutting wheel cuts ever so slightly deeper, and after a time the two halves of the plastic cup remain fastened only by the thinnest possible strand of plastic.
+Using a Dremel drill press with an abrasive fiber cutoff wheel and the vertical axis locked at a carefully chosen height, and the Dremel motor set to a relatively low speed, gently twirl the work piece, in this case a clear plastic mouth wash measuring cup, such that a very small amount of cutting is done in quarter-turn increments.
+For each full rotation of the work piece the fiber-stone cutting wheel cuts ever so slightly deeper, and after a time the two halves of the plastic cup remain fastened only by the thinnest possible strand of plastic.
 It is at this point that the greatest risk of injury exists from the work piece getting away from you.
-What I'm about to say probably goes against common sense but if you think about it for a little bit actually makes more sense.
-Fight the natural tendancy to grab more tightly to keep it from getting away.
-Seriously what's it going to do, shoot you full of holes?
-No touch it to the stone with only the lightest possible touch, work slow, and don't hang on, let it go if it wants to break free, it probably won't even fall off the Dremel Drill Press, let alone the work bench and even if it does fall to the floor, just grab it and continue, but don't take your eyes off the Drill Press unless you turn it off first.
+What I'm about to say probably goes against common sense, but if you think about it for a little bit, actually makes more sense.
+Fight the natural redundancy to grab more tightly to keep it from getting away.
+Seriously, what's it going to do, shoot you full of holes?
+No. Touch it to the stone with only the lightest possible touch, work slowly, and don't hang on, let it go if it wants to break free.
+It probably won't even fall off the Dermal drill press, let alone the work bench and even if it does fall to the floor, just grab it and continue, but don't take your eyes off the drill press until you turn it off first.

 Click on above photo to zoom in.

-In this photo the angle was so low, that considerable detail is reflected off the surface of the work bench, including, and in particular, the light given off by the LED flashlight and other light sources.
-The reflection off the workbench is not as potent as the light sources themselves, and as a result those reflections don't overdrive the camera's imager.
-Giving you one more chance to better see the relative light intensity.
+In this photo light is reflected off the workbench, comparing the LED flashlight's brightness to the other light sources.
+The reflections are not as bright as the direct light sources, and as a result they don't overdrive the camera's imager, giving you one more chance to see the relative light intensities.

 The large print Giveth, and the small print Taketh away